Shazi-dani/budget-tracker/README.md

 #### How to Fork

-To fork the love-maths repository:
+To fork the Budget-Tracker repository:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [kera-cudmore/love-maths](https://github.com/kera-cudmore/love-maths)
+2. Go to the repository for this project, [Shazi-dani/budget-tracker](https://shazi-dani.github.io/budget-tracker/)
 3. Click the Fork button in the top right corner.

 #### How to Clone